pyeventsourcing/eventsourcing/docs/topics/tutorial/part3.rst

 =======================

-We can run the test in a "development" environment using the application's default "plain old Python objects" infrastructure which keeps stored events in memory.
+We can run the test in a "development" environment using the application's default "plain old Python objects" persistence module which keeps stored events in memory.
 The example below runs without compression or encryption of the stored events.
 This is how the application objects have been working in this tutorial so far.